FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 The [News submission](https://discord.gg/fNCdNBGKcP) channel can be used by everyone to submit content for the promotions team to consider to promote.
 The [Partnered servers](https://discord.gg/WYYTE8uKs5) can be used to promote other communities.

 The general purpose of the promotions team is to promote content that is created by the FAForever community and is intended to be used within the atmosphere of FAForever.
 This applies to a wide range of content - whether that is a map, mod, video and/or audio content.
-This includes the promotion of contributing.
+This includes the promotion of contributing in general, for all teams.

 <!--
 #### Team Leader